Explore Krakow

 Address: Ul.
 Danilowicza 10, Wieliczka Krakow

-The Salt Mine at Wieliczka is a unique underground complex that has been in continuous use since its construction in the Middle Ages and is a UNESCO World Cultural Heritage Monument.
-The series of labyrinthine tunnels, chambers, galleries and underground lakes are spread over nine levels and reach a depth of more than 1,000ft (304m), but visitors are restricted to a tour of three levels.
-Following winding passageways, hand-hewn between the 17th and 19th centuries, visitors are guided to magnificently carved chapels, past salt sculptures created by previous mine workers and through huge crystalline caverns.
-Among the chambers is the oldest creation in the mine, the 17th century solid salt Chapel of St Anthony.
+The Salt Mine at Wieliczka is a unique underground complex that has been in continuous use since its construction in the Middle Ages, and is now a UNESCO World Cultural Heritage Monument.
+The series of labyrinthine tunnels, chambers, galleries and underground lakes are spread over nine levels and reach a depth of more than 1,000ft (304m), but visitors are restricted to a tour of three levels.<br /><br /> Following winding passageways, hand-hewn between the 17th and 19th centuries, visitors are guided to magnificently carved chapels, past salt sculptures created by previous mine workers and through huge crystalline caverns.
+Among the chambers is the oldest creation in the mine, the 17th-century solid salt Chapel of St Anthony.
 The highlight of the tour is the Blessed Kinga Chapel, dedicated to the patron saint of Polish mine workers.
-Everything in this huge ornate chapel is carved from salt, including the altar and chandeliers, and the walls are covered in beautiful sculptured pictures.
-A dark, clanking lift whisks visitors back to the surface at the end of the guided tour.
-The world's first subterranean therapeutic sanatorium is situated 656ft (200m) below the surface and makes use of the saline air for the treatment of asthma.
-There is also a Salt-Works museum that documents the history of the mine and the local geological formation with primitive mining tools and machines on display.
+Everything in this huge, ornate chapel is carved from salt, including the altar and chandeliers, and the walls are covered in beautiful sculptured pictures.
+A dark, clanking lift whisks visitors back to the surface at the end of the guided tour.<br /><br /> The world's first subterranean therapeutic sanatorium is situated 656ft (200m) below the surface, and makes use of the saline air for the treatment of asthma.
+There is also a Salt-Works Museum that documents the history of the mine and the local geological formation, with primitive mining tools and machines on display.<br /><br />

 Auschwitz Memorial Museum

 The Auschwitz concentration camp is actually made up of three camps - Auschwitz I, Auschwitz II-Birkenau and Auschwitz III.
-Together the complex forms the largest cemetery in the world preserved as a sombre memorial to the victims of the Holocaust, commemorating the hundreds of thousands of people exterminated there by the Nazis during the Second World War.
-The Auschwitz-Birkenau Museum was established in 1947 and visitors have access to both camps and can wander freely around the structures, ruins and gas chambers, and visit the exhibits displayed in the surviving prison blocks at Auschwitz I. The hushed atmosphere is one of shock and revulsion from the moment visitors enter the barbed-wire compound through the iron gate, ironically inscribed with the words 'Arbeit Macht Frei' (Work Makes Free).
+Together the complex forms the largest cemetery in the world, preserved as a sombre memorial to the victims of the Holocaust, and commemorating the hundreds of thousands of people exterminated there by the Nazis during the Second World War.
+The Auschwitz-Birkenau Museum was established in 1947 and visitors have access to both camps and can wander freely around the structures, ruins and gas chambers, and visit the exhibits displayed in the surviving prison blocks at Auschwitz I.<br /><br /> The hushed atmosphere is one of shock from the moment visitors enter the barbed-wire compound through the iron gate, ironically inscribed with the words 'Arbeit Macht Frei' (Work Makes Free).
 The buildings contain displays of photographs and horrific piles of personal articles of the victims, including battered suitcases, and thousands of spectacles, hair and shoes collected from the bodies.
-The experience is vivid and disturbing.
-There are also general exhibitions dedicated to the Jews and their history as well as an interesting documentary film screened in the museum's cinema.
-Birkenau sees far fewer tourists as it has less visitor facilities and much of the camp was destroyed by the retreating Nazis, but it is here that the sheer scale of the tragedy can be experienced, with a viewing platform to give some perspective over the vast fenced in area stretching as far as the eye can see.
+The experience is vivid and disturbing, though also deeply humanising.
+There are general exhibitions dedicated to the Jews and their history, as well as an interesting documentary film screened in the museum's cinema.<br /><br /> Birkenau sees far fewer tourists as it has fewer visitor facilities and much of the camp was destroyed by the retreating Nazis, but it is here that the sheer scale of the tragedy can be experienced, with a viewing platform to give some perspective over the vast fenced-in area stretching as far as the eye can see.
 Birkenau was the principal camp where the extermination of millions took place, a chillingly efficient set-up with rows of barracks and four colossal gas chambers and ovens.
-Purpose-built railway tracks lead through the huge gateway, terminating in the camp, by means of which victims were transported from the ghettos to the camp in crowded box-like carts, often being led straight into the gas chambers upon arrival.
+Purpose-built railway tracks lead through the huge gateway, terminating in the camp, with which victims were transported from the ghettos to the camp in crowded box-like carts, often being led straight into the gas chambers upon arrival.
+A trip to the Auschwitz Memorial Museum is a must for any visitor to Poland who wishes to experience some kind of sobering communion with one of the greatest atrocities in the history of the world.<br /><br /> Taking a guided tour of the camps is the best way to fully comprehend what you are seeing and a tour takes at least three and a half hours.
+Visitors should try and book a place on one of the various guided tours at least two weeks before visiting - see the official website below for details.<br /><br />

 Galicia Jewish Museum